adamgrharvey/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone that uses jQuery, HTML5 and CSS3 to practice using said tools in a Front-End environment.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This has a working Twitter feed, which scales according to page size.
+A draft tweet button with a working character counter.
+Error messages for wrongful tweets.
+Profiles.
+Randomly generated tweet user data.

 ## Getting Started